 Perfectionism is one of my core issues.
-I’s sure it is for many of us in recovery.
 It seems that procrastination should be the opposite of perfectionism because I am so deliberately not doing what I should.
 But procrastination is a type of perfectionism because it allows me to avoid the old sink or swim routine.
 So I guess I’ll have to start swimming if I want to get to the shore.

 Other thoughts about procrastination: